Your guide to the 2013 Nobel Prizes

 NOBEL PEACE PRIZE

 The Organization for the Prohibition of Chemical Weapons, the investigation and enforcement arm for a 1997 treaty banning the use of chemical weapons.
 Based in The Hague, Netherlands, the global chemical weapons watchdog deploys teams worldwide to identify whether all 190 nations that have signed the treaty are disclosing all chemical weapons stocks and, if possessing them, destroying both the weapons and their manufacturing sites.
-An OPCW mission is currently planning the destruction of chemical weapons stockpiles and facilities in Syria, the most recent nation to accept the arms-control accord.
+An OPCW mission is currently overseeing the destruction of chemical weapons stockpiles and facilities in Syria.

 NOBEL PRIZE IN LITERATURE

 Canadian author Alice Munro, hailed by the award-giving Swedish Academy as a “master of the contemporary short story.”
-The 82-year-old writer is often called “Canada’s Chekhov” for her astute, unflinching and compassionate depiction of seemingly unremarkable lives.
+Known as “Canada’s Chekhov” for her astute, unflinching and compassionate depiction of seemingly unremarkable lives.
 She produced several story collections chronicling the lives of girls and women before and after the 1960s social revolution, including “The Moons of Jupiter,” ″The Progress of Love” and “Runaway.”
+Munro, 82, was too frail to travel to Stockholm, so her daughter, Jenny Munro, is representing her at the ceremony.

 NOBEL PRIZE IN CHEMISTRY